aayushuppal/Whole-Foods-Delivery-Slot/README.md

 make run
 ```

+- tested on `linux python3.7`
+- might require minor tweaks on other architectures

 _The script works after you have added all the items to your cart!
 Note, have your cart ready before running this script!
 Also, please don't let your computer sleep.
 Let your computer do the work, while you sleep_